| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 less

-Use less for items that are measured, can’t be easily quantified or counted, or mass singular nouns.
+Use less for items that are measured, cannot be easily quantified or counted, or mass singular nouns.
 For example, less trouble, less time, less effort.
 For nouns that can be counted, use fewer.

 libcouchbase (LCB)